Creamy Chicken and Broccoli Skillet

 • Milk: we used almond milk.
 But any other milk of choice will do.

 • Veggies: broccoli was used in this recipe.
-You may use any of your favorite veggies like asparagus, Brussel sprouts, green beans, or zucchini.
+You may use any of your favorite veggies like asparagus, Brussels sprouts, green beans, bell peppers, or zucchini.

 • Chicken: if you would like to use boneless chicken thighs go right ahead.
 Nutrition facts and calories will vary slightly.